How to Make Kvass: A Traditional Lacto-Fermented Drink

 The Fermentation Process

 Kvass is made through a process of simultaneous fermentation involving lactic acid bacteria (LAB) and wild yeast.
 The LAB, such as Lactobacillus brevis and Lactobacillus plantarum, break down sugars into lactic acid, giving kvass its signature sour taste.
 Acetic acid bacteria (AAB) can also play a role by feeding on the ethanol produced by yeast during fermentation.
 The AAB convert this ethanol into acetic acid, adding a subtle tangy complexity to the flavor profile.
-While the LAB create the sourness, the wild yeast, particularly Saccharomyces cerevisiae, produce carbon dioxide, which gives kvass its light fizz and very low alcohol content.
+While the LAB create the sourness, the wild yeast, particularly Saccharomyces cerevisiae, produce carbon dioxide, which gives kvass its light fizz and insignificant alcohol content.
 This simultaneous fermentation between bacteria and yeast is essential for making authentic kvass—without it, you’d end up with something more like beer or mead, missing the distinctive sourness and probiotic benefits that define true kvass.

 Environmental and Ingredient Influence on Kvass